Abster101/myGameTree/README.md

 myGameTree
 ==========

-My Senior year project on setting up game trees to visually represent how the A.I.
-I create play some simple and not so simple games.
+My Senior year project on setting up game trees to visually represent how the AI I program play some simple and not so simple games.